apexutils/Universal-Theme/README.md

 ### About

 Take control over the Universal Theme!
-This plug-in includes many dynamic actions to leverage the Universal Theme and it's JavaScript components.
+This plug-in includes many dynamic actions to leverage the Universal Theme and its JavaScript components.

 ### Actions